 Issuer: BNP Paribas.

-Legal Entity Identifier ROMUWSFPU8MPRO8K5P83

-(LEI):

-Risk Factors: There are certain factors that may affect the Issuer's ability to fulfill its obligations under the Notes.
+Legal Entity Identifier (LEI): R0MUWSFPU8MPRO8K5P83 Risk Factors: There are certain factors that may affect the Issuer's ability to fulfill its obligations under the Notes.
 In addition, there are certain factors that are material for the purpose of assessing the risks associated with investing in the Notes.
-The risks that the Issuer currently believes to be the most significant are set out under "Risk Factors".
+The risks that the Issuer currently believes to be the most significant are set out under " Risk Factors ".
 Notes: €1,000,000,000 Perpetual Fixed Rate Resettable Additional Tier 1 Notes.

-Global Coordinator.
-Sole Bookrunner and Lead Manager:

-BNP Paribas.

-Co-Managers:

-Barclays Bank Ireland PLC, Citigroup Global Markets Europe AG, Commerzbank Aktiengesellschaft, HSBC Continental Europe, La Banque Postale, Mizuho Securities Europe GmbH, Nykredit Bank A/S and Swedbank AB (publ).
+Global Coordinator, Sole Bookrunner and Lead Manager: BNP Paribas.
+Co-Managers: Barclays Bank Ireland PLC, Citigroup Global Markets Europe AG, Commerzbank Aktiengesellschaft, HSBC Continental Europe, La Banque Postale, Mizuho Securities Europe GmbH, Nykredit Bank A/S and Swedbank AB (publ).
+Principal Paying Prior to the Merger Date: BNP Paribas Securities Services.
+Agent: From and including the Merger Date: BNP Paribas.
+Calculation Agent: Prior to the Merger Date: BNP Paribas Securities Services.

-Principal Paying

-Agent:

-Prior to the Merger Date: BNP Paribas Securities Services.

 From and including the Merger Date: BNP Paribas.

-Prior to the Merger Date: BNP Paribas Securities Services.
-Calculation Agent:

-From and including the Merger Date: BNP Paribas.

 Issue Date: 6 September 2022.
 Maturity Date: The Notes will have no scheduled maturity date.

-Issue Price: 100.00 percent.

-Form of Notes and

-denomination:

-Status and

-subordination of the Notes:

-€200,000.
-The Notes constitute "obligations" under French law.
+Issue Price: 100.00 per cent.
+Form of Notes and denomination: The Notes are in dematerialised bearer form (au porteur) in the denomination of \notin 200,000.
+Status and subordination of the Notes: The Notes constitute "obligations" under French law.
 It is the intention of the Issuer that the proceeds of the issue of the Notes be treated at issuance for regulatory purposes as Additional Tier 1 Capital.
-The Notes are deeply subordinated notes of the commerce.

-The Notes are in dematerialised bearer form (au porteur) in the denomination of

-Is suer is sued pursuant to the provisions of Article L.228-97 of the French Code de

-(i) Subject as provided in Condition 4.2 (Ranking of Notes Disqualified as Own Funds) and Condition 4.3 (Ranking of Notes Disqualified as AT1 but Qualified as T2), the obligations of the Issuer in respect of principal and interest of the Qualifying Notes constitute direct, unsecured and Deeply Subordinated Obligations of the Is suer and rank pari passu and without any preference among themselves and rateably with all other present or future
+The Notes are deeply subordinated notes of the Issuer issued pursuant to the provisions of Article L.228-97 of the French Code de commerce. (i) Subject as provided in Condition 4.2 (Ranking of Notes Disqualified as Own Funds) and Condition 4.3 (Ranking of Notes Disqualified as AT1 but Qualified as T2), the obligations of the Issuer in respect of principal and interest of the Qualifying Notes constitute direct, unsecured and Deeply Subordinated Obligations of the Issuer and rank pari passu and without any preference among themselves and rateably with all other present or future